 Want to see under eye filler before-and-after photos to get an idea of results?
 This may help you to make a decision about whether to get under eye filler.

-The best source for under eye filler before-and-after photos is through your dermatologist.
-Ask your doctor if they have a selection of photos of previous patients who have received under eye fillers so you can get a sense of your particular dermatologist’s capabilities and results.
+The best source for under eye filler before-and-after photos is through your dermatologist or medical aesthetic provider.
+Ask if they have a selection of photos of previous patients who have received under eye fillers so you can get a sense of their experience and typical results.

 Under eye filler cost

 How much is under eye filler?
-The cost of under eye filler varies based on the brand of filler, the amount of filler needed and the dermatologist’s pricing structure.
+The cost of under eye filler varies based on the brand of filler, the amount of filler needed and the provider’s pricing structure.

-Under eye filler is priced by the syringe.
-The average cost of a hyaluronic acid filler typically used under the eyes is about $652 per syringe, with most patients requiring multiple syringes, according to the American Society of Plastic Surgeons (ASPS).
+Under eye filler is typically priced by the syringe.
+The average cost of a hyaluronic acid filler typically used under the eyes is about $715 per syringe, with most patients requiring multiple syringes.

-Your total cost will depend on the total number of syringes needed.
+Your total cost will often depend on the total number of syringes needed.

 How long do under eye fillers last?

-Hyaluronic acid under eye fillers typically last between six months and a year before they need to be redone.
+Hyaluronic acid under eye fillers typically last between six months and a year.
 The length of time fillers last depends in part on the brand of filler used.

 It is typical for under eye fillers to last about six months after the first time you get them, and then to last longer with additional treatments in the future.